rafa0c/CIA-Triad/README.md

 ## 🛡️ Integrity
-Integrity ensures that information remains accurate and unaltered.
-This principle protects data from being tampered with either intentionally or accidentally.
+Integrity refers to ensuring the accuracy and trustworthiness of data.
+This principle protects data from being tampered with either intentionally or accidentally during storage transmission, or processing unless authorized changes are made.

 - **Key Points:**
   - Hashing
   - Digital signatures
   - Version control systems

+Examples:
+- Checksums and Hashing: Used to ensure that files haven’t been tampered with during transit.
+If the hash values match on both ends, the file is confirmed to be intact.
+- Version Control: Ensures that any changes to files or data can be tracked and rolled back if necessary.

+Threats to Integrity:
+- Man-in-the-Middle (MITM) attacks: Attackers intercept and alter data during transmission.
+- Data Corruption: Either due to hardware failure, human error, or malicious actions, which may lead to incorrect data being stored.